ni/semi-test-library-dotnet/docs/UserGuide/advanced/SharingPinSiteDataBetweenCodeModules.md

 - `GetGlobalSiteData`
 - `SetGlobalPinSiteData`
 - `GetGlobalPinSiteData`

 > [!NOTE]
+>When data for a specific site already exists in the `SiteData` object that is associated with a given ID string, or data for a specific pin-site pair already exists in the `PinSiteData` object that is associated with a given ID string, the `SetGlobalSiteData` and `SetGlobalPinSiteData` methods override the existing data by default.
+If you don't want existing data to be overwritten, make sure to pass `false` to the `overrideIfExisting` input parameter.
+An `NISemiconductorTestException` will be thrown when data already exists and `overrideIfExisting` is set to `false`.

+> [!NOTE]
 > The `GetGlobalSiteData` and `GetGlobalPinSiteData` methods filter for active sites in SemiconductorModuleContext by default.
 If you want to retrieve the exact data you store with the `SetGlobalSiteData` and `SetGlobalPinSiteData` methods, make sure to pass `false` to the `filterForActiveSites` input parameter.